-NFIB Members can save up to $500,000 in tax deductions on eligible business expenses.
-Make this year’s purchases count!
-Invest in your business today with purchases or a line of credit from these NFIB providers:
+NFIB Members can now save up to $1,000,000 in tax deductions on eligible business expenses.
+Invest in your business’ future today with purchases or a line of credit from these NFIB providers:

-Save up to 40% on select systems with exclusive member discounts.
+Save up to 40% on select computers and technology with exclusive member discounts.

-Members receive $500 cash allowance and up to $1,000 in incentives on most vehicle models.
+Members receive a $500 cash allowance and up to $1,000 in incentives on most vehicle models.

-Lines of credit up to $150,000 to finance your qualified business purchases.
-Grow your business while getting a break on your taxes.
+Lines of credit up to $250,000 for your qualified business purchases and to grow your business while getting a break on your taxes.

 NFIB Member Benefits are offered by third-parties through contractual arrangements with the NFIB Member Services Corporation, a wholly-owned subsidiary of NFIB, or one of its affiliated agencies.
 Neither NFIB nor any of its subsidiaries or affiliated agencies is providing any products or services to you and they shall not be responsible for any claims or losses relating to the use of the NFIB Member Benefits.